What to know about Identity Theft

 You should always safeguard all of your personal information.
 Unfortunately, fraudulent calls, text messages, emails, and letters are very common in today’s world.
 Many unscrupulous fraudsters will attempt to gain your personal information including:

-FNB has a policy that we will not contact you via email, text or telephone to request your personal information.
-If you are already a FNB customer we will have already gathered the information directly from you.
-Please DO NOT RESPOND to any email, text or phone call that appears to be from FNB (or anyone) that is requesting you personal information such as your Social Security Number, Account number, Debit/Credit Card number, etc. Please contact us at one of our branches with any questions you may have.
+First National Bank has a policy that we will not contact you via email, text or telephone to request your personal information.
+If you are already a First National Bank customer we will have already gathered the information directly from you.
+Please DO NOT RESPOND to any email, text or phone call that appears to be from First National Bank (or anyone) that is requesting you personal information such as your Social Security Number, Account number, Debit/Credit Card number, etc. Please contact us at one of our branches with any questions you may have.
 During banking hours call: (870)215-4000.

 Lost or Stolen Debit Card?